howardh/NSCI-420/README.md

 * Files generated:
 	* results.mat (test5/expName/Covariance/)
 	* Plot for each insertion (test5/expName/)
+* Alignments can be manually inputted in the runOnce() function (search for "Exceptions" in the comments to find it)
+	*
+* Note: Once Test5 has been run, the alignment needs to be reloaded into the CSD Data files.
+Set CSDLoader.fReloadAlignment=1 and then reload using convertAllData() in main.m.

-## Test 6 (Fisher)
+## Test 6 (Genetic algorithm, Fisher)

 * Requires having run Test5 first (Uses the alignment data)
+* Searches for sets of channels which give the best performance when used in Fisher linear discriminant analysis.
+* Outputs:
+	* Images representing the best selection of channels found
+	* The same data represented in a mat file
+		* pop{i,1} = the gene representation
+		* pop{i,2} = fitness (i.e. Error rate from cross validation using Fisher linear discriminant)
+		* channels = Channels from which the subsets were taken.
+* generateDataSet()
 	* Creates a training set from all available grating stimuli runs
 	* Classification: 1 for prefered orientation, 0 for non-prefered orientation
-* Takes ? channels above the brain surface, and ? channels within.
+* analyze()
-* Outputs:
+	* Outputs: image containing three figures (separation, Fisher score, weights)
-	* Fisher linear discriminant training error and validation error
-* Misc methods (TODO: These methods do not belong here)
-	* evaluateTuningCurve
-		* Input: CSDData
-		* Output: True if the data is well tuned, and false otherwise
-	* circularVariance

 ## Test 7 (Mutual Information)